BCLab-UNM/Swarmathon-Docs/PhysicalInstallGuide.md

 ''git pull SwarmBaseCode''

 There have been a lot of changes in the code since Swarmathon II.
 If you try to pull the Swarmathon III code into a branch based on the Swarmathon II code you will have a lot of merge conflicts.
 You may find it easier to create a fresh branch for Swarmathon III and reimplement the functionality from previous years there.

+### 6. Changing the default password for your Swarmie account.

+As soon as possible change the password for the Swarmie account (that's the one that logged in automatically on boot).
+The default password is KSC-2018.

+To change you password from the shell type:
+'''bash
+passwd
+'''

+And follow the prompts.
+'''